 Read Aloud (by human) is an accommodation that indicates the student will take the test online, but that all or part of the test will be read aloud by a human reader.
 Setting this accommodation for the student in NexteraTM Admin ensures that the student and human reader are using the same test form, Form A, so that all test questions match between the computer-based test and the paper-based test being read to the student.
-Students with disabilities whose IEPs/504 Plans recommend this accommodation must have tests read to them in accordance with the testing conditions and implementation recommendations specified on the student's IEP/504 Plan.
+Students with disabilities whose IEP or 504 Plan recommend this accommodation must have tests read to them in accordance with the testing conditions and implementation recommendations specified in the student's IEP or 504 Plan.